tristanlatr/WPWatcher/README.md

     wpwatcher [--conf File path [File path ...]] [...]

 `--conf` is the main argument, you can specify multiple files.
 Will overwrites the keys with each successive file.
-If not specified, it will try to load config from file `./wpwatcher.conf` or `~/wpwatcher.conf`.
+If not specified, it will try to load config from file `./wpwatcher.conf` and `~/wpwatcher.conf`.

 Other arguments will simply overwrite config values like `--url URL [URL ...]` or  `--verbose`.